babivillanova/AthensDAO-Bootcamp/README.md

 <strong> Repository for conducting Athens DAO Bootcamp - Consensys </strong>

-Here I will create my dapp.
+Here I will create my dapp using Hardhat, solidity and React.